Single Sign-On between Okta Universal Directory and AWS

 SSO User Experience for the CLI

 System administrators, DevOps engineers, Developers, and your automation scripts are not using the AWS console.
-They use the AWS Command Line Interface (CLI) instead.
+They use the AWS Command Line Interface (AWS CLI) instead.
 To configure SSO for the command line, I open a terminal and type

 aws configure sso.
 I enter the AWS SSO User Portal URL and the Region.